<< Yesterday

 1974 Pirates starter Dock Ellis, upset with his opponent's swagger, hits the first three Reds batters he faces with the first five pitches he throws.
 After plunking Pete Rose, Joe Morgan, and Dan Driessen, the pitcher deliberately throws two pitches behind Tony Perez's head before walking the clean-up hitter and then goes 0-2 on Johnny Bench before Pittsburgh pilot Danny Murtaugh removes him.

-1974 The commissioner's office suspends 16 Dodger players and three coaches for going into the stands during the Wrigley Field scuffle with fans on May 16.
-The suspensions totaling 60 games for players and 24 games for coaches is the harshest penalty ever handed down by major league baseball.
+1974 The commissioner's office suspends 16 Dodger players and three coaches for entering the stands on May 16 during the Wrigley Field scuffle with fans.
+The suspensions, totaling 60 games for players and 24 games for coaches, are the harshest penalty ever handed down by major league baseball.

 1979 In the bottom of the 11th inning, pinch-hitter Roger Freed blasts a two-out walk-off ultimate grand slam, giving the Cardinals an incredible 7-6 comeback victory over Houston.
 In the top of the frame, the Astros had scored three runs to take a 6-3 lead before the 34-year-old reserve player dramatically ended the game.